 History of the Hurricane Monument

 In the 1930’s, the Florida Keys were still barely accessible.
 The Overseas Highway only extended to the northernmost keys; the remainder of the chain of islands could only be reached by ferry.
 The United States had been suffering the economic hardship of the Great Depression at that time, and veterans returning home form World War I could not find jobs.
-Thousands went to Washington to protest and were tear-gassed and clubbed by police.
 The US government, which was funding various public works projects to put people back to work, decided to send jobless vets down to the Keys to work on the Overseas Highway and finally connect the entire string of keys with a bridge road.
 In May of 1935, camps were built in the middle keys for over 600 veterans to begin work.

 Over the Labor Day weekend, on September 2 of 1935, a major hurricane hit the keys.
 In those days, meteorological technology was rudimentary and the workers had very little advance warning of the approaching storm.
 They had no time to escape.
 Over four hundred people died in the resulting devastation, most of them veterans.
 Bodies were collected where found, cremated, and deposited in a mass grave in Islamorada.
 A memorial crypt was built on the burial site.

 Every year on Memorial Day The Matecumbe Historical Trust holds a memorial ceremony at the site.
 I was there this past Memorial Day, 2012, and as the Trust members laid the wreath on the monument, I felt a sense of history repeating itself.
-We are now experiencing the Great Recession, and veterans are returning from the wars to hunt for jobs that are scarce.
-Those that protest are tear-gassed and clubbed by police.
-Perhaps another great storm is brewing that may catch us all by surprise.
+More bones, on which the future of this amazing place is built.